AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 * Make sure that each page is only served from one protocol.

-  * Sometimes sites will be served over `http` until a user reaches a page with, for example, a checkout or login form, at which point it switches to `https`.
+  * Sometimes sites are served over `http` until a user reaches a page with, for example, a checkout or login form, at which point it switches to `https`.
 When linking from this page, if the user can return to `http` pages and access them through `https`, the search engine tracks these as two separate pages.

   * Google currently prefers `https` pages to `http` ones.
 For this reason, it often makes everyone's life easier to serve the whole site over `https`.